-My favorite dress makes are cinematic screen-grabs with re-wearability versatile enough for a variety of occasions.
-Such was the Lorraine Dress that I had been wanting to make for quite some time, which I finally completed for Spring Dapper Day 2020.
+My favorite dress makes are cinematic screen grabs with re-wearability versatile enough for a variety of occasions.
+Such is the Lorraine Dress, been wanting to make it for a while.
+I finally completed it for Spring Dapper Day 2020.

 And a little Chuck Berry for the road.

 Stay tuned for my fancy version of the plaid Lorraine Dress which will be for sale, coming soon to my Etsy shop.